Parhae: Government

-After its founding, Parhae actively imported the culture and political system of the Tang dynasty and the Chinese reciprocated through an account of Parhae describing it as the "Flourishing land of the East (海東盛國)."
-The bureaucracy of Parhae was modeled after the Three Departments and Six Ministries and used literary Chinese as the written language of administration.
-At the highest level of Parhae's administration were "ministers" who represented lineages or federations while the local administration used terminology that heavily resembled the county-level administration of the Tang dynasty.
+Parhae adopted Chinese institutions to organize its central political system.
+The Three Departments and Six Ministries system, which was fully developed during the Tang dynasty, later became the standard model for government organization in many East Asian states, and Parhae also incorporated it.
+Parhae divided its administrative regions into 15 provinces (bu), which were further subdivided into 62 prefectures (ju).

+During the reign of King Mun of Parhae, the state adopted and modified the Tang dynasty’s Three Departments and Six Ministries system.
+While the administrative structure was reorganized based on the Tang model, both the names and operational functions were adapted to local conditions.
+The Six Ministries were renamed using Confucian virtues—Chung (loyalty), In (benevolence), Ui (righteousness), Ye (propriety), Ji (wisdom), and Sin (trustworthiness)—in place of the original designations.
+In addition, the offices of Left and Right Chief Ministers (Jwasajeong and Usajeong) were established to further divide and balance ministerial authority.
+To promote Confucian learning and cultivate administrative talent, Parhae established the Jujagam, modeled after the Tang dynasty’s Guozijian, as a central institution for classical Confucian education and bureaucratic training.

 Parhae's aristocrats and nobility traveled to the Tang capital of Chang'an on a regular basis as ambassadors and students, many of whom went on to pass the imperial examinations.
 Three students are recorded in 833 and a royal nephew in 924.
 Although Parhae was a tributary state of the Tang dynasty, it followed its own independent path, not only in its internal policies, but also in its foreign relations.
 Furthermore, it regarded itself as an empire, and sent ambassadors to neighbor states such as Japan in an independent capacity.
 A record on a Buddhist statue from 834 confirms that Parhae viewed its rulers as consisting of kings and great kings.
 Epitaphs of Parhae royal members such as a princess and the wife of a Parhae ruler state that the ruler was a "great king" or an emperor.

-Parhae had five capitals, fifteen provinces, and sixty-three counties.
+Parhae ruled its vast territory through a system of five capitals (gyeong), fifteen provinces (bu), and sixty-two prefectures (ju), appointing dodeok to the prefectures and jasa to the counties, while local leaders governed the smaller villages.
 Parhae's original capital was at Dongmo Mountain in modern Dunhua, Jilin Province, China.
 In 742 it was moved to the Central Capital in Helong, Jilin.
 It was moved to the Upper Capital in Ning'an, Heilongjiang in 755, to the Eastern Capital in Hunchun, Jilin in 785, and back to the Upper Capital in 794.
 Sanggyong (Upper Capital) was organized in the way of the Tang capital of Chang'an.
 Residential sectors were laid out on either side of the palace surrounded by a rectangular wall.
 The same layout was also implemented by other East Asian capitals of the time.